 - Match up to a stereotype

-On the other hand, a three-dimensional or multi-faceted character will:
+On the other hand, a three-dimensional or round character will often:

 - Experience internal conflict